keithfernandez0/keanvault/kean/year1/semester1/classes/schedule.md

 - **ID 1400:** Fundamental computing concepts, technology and skills used in modern society;
 problem abstraction and design principles; data and information representation; algorithm concepts; introduction to a programming language.
+Laptop is required.

 ___